-At 31 March 2023 the carbon emissions provision recognises the obligation to surrender allowances to the Environment Agency under the UK Emissions Trading Scheme in respect of the 2022 calendar year and the first three months of the 2023 calendar year.
-The surrender in respect of the 2021 calendar year took place in April 2022.
-The deadlines for surrendering allowances in respect of the 2022 and 2023 calendar years are 30 April 2023 and 30 April 2024 respectively.
+At 31 March 2024 the carbon emissions provision recognises the obligation to surrender allowances to the Environment Agency under UKETS in respect of the first three months of the 2024 calendar year.
+The surrender in respect of the 2022 calendar year took place in April 2023 and the surrender in respect of the 2023 calendar year took place in March 2024.
+The deadlines for surrendering allowances in respect of the 2024 calendar year is 30 April 2025.